tlcraft/Software-Apprenticeship-Framework/README.md

 ## General format

 Review a given topic and gather an overview of important points with some basic fundamentals.
 Then work through larger tutorials to get practical experience.
 Then build a small project using what you've learned.
 Rinse and repeat for each topic.
 Larger projects will incorporate several topics together.
-Such as building a personal website which would encompass full-stack web development, for example, HTML, CSS, JavaScript, accessibility, server-side code and design.
+Such as building a personal website which would encompass full-stack web development, for example, HTML, CSS, JavaScript, accessibility, server-side code, SQL, and design.

 Write about what you're learning and doing with blog posts and/or other media.